- Level of study

 How to Apply

-The Music Scholarship typically opens in October each year, with an application deadline the following May.
+The Music Scholarship typically opens in January each year, with an application deadline the following May.
 The online form and full guidance can be found on the Music Scholarships webpage.
+Applications for 2021 are now closed.
+Applications for September 2022 entry are likely to open in early 2022.

 0121 414 7391